tpoppels/tpoppels.github.io/_pages/talks.md

 **Poppels, T.**, Levy, R. (2016). *Resolving Quantity- And Informativeness-Implicature in Indefinite Reference*.
 Center for Research in Language, UC San Diego.

 # Conference talks
 **Poppels, T.** & Kehler, A. (2020). *Inferential Ellipsis Resolution: Sluicing, Nominal Antecedents, and the Question under Discussion*.
-94th Annual Meeting of the Linguistics Society of America, 5th January 2020, New Orleans, LA.
+94th Annual Meeting of the Linguistics Society of America, 5th January 2020, New Orleans, LA. <a href='https://tpoppels.github.io/files/2020-poppels-kehler-lsa.pdf' target='_blank' style='color:blue'>[PDF]</a>

 **Poppels, T.** & Kehler, A. (2019). *Ellipsis and the QuD: Evidence from Sluicing with Nominal Antecedents*.
 California Meeting on Psycholinguistics, 26th October 2019, Santa Cruz, CA. <a href='https://tpoppels.github.io/files/2019-poppels-kehler-camp-slides.pdf' target='_blank' style='color:blue'>[PDF]</a>